BoiseComputer/movie-spoiler/README.md

 A script I made for someone as a practical joke to their friend.

+## Create a Twilio account
+  * Go to Twilio's new account page
+  * Sign up for an account
+  * Enter your first name, last name, email address, and a password that meets Twilio's requirements
+  * Verify your email address
+  * Verify your phone number
+  * Select your country and enter your phone number
+  * Enter the verification code you received
+  * Follow the prompts to get started

 ## How to use

 1. Clone the repository